 Blood thinners, often known as antithrombotic or anticoagulant drugs, are used to reduce the likelihood of developing blood clots or to treat established clots in certain situations.
 They don’t actually make the blood thinner, but rather inhibit certain cells or proteins in the bloodstream which can tend to promote clot formation.

-Aspirin is the most commonly used of these drugs, and works by inhibiting the blood platelets.
-These are blood cells responsible for the initiation of clot formation.
+Aspirin is the most commonly used of these drugs and works by inhibiting blood platelets, blood cells responsible for the initiation of clot formation.
 An aspirin a day can reduce the risk of a heart attack in a patient with known coronary artery disease by 25%.

 Thienopyridines, including Plavix (clopidogrel), Effient (prasugrel), and Brilinta (ticagrelor) are more potent inhibitors of platelets and further reduce the risk of clot formation over and above the effect of aspirin.
 Patients with recent stents, heart attacks, or unstable angina generally require both an aspirin and a thienopyridine to maximally reduce risk of coronary artery clots.
 These drugs may also be recommended in patients with stroke, TIA, and peripheral vascular disease.